Daniel Siebert (ethnobotanist)

-Daniel J. Siebert is an ethnobotanist, pharmacognosist, and author who lives in Southern California.
+Daniel J. Siebert was an ethnobotanist, pharmacognosist, and author who lived in Southern California.

-Siebert has studied Salvia divinorum for over twenty years and was the first person to unequivocally identify (by human bioassays in 1993) Salvinorin A as the primary psychoactive substance of Salvia divinorum.
+Siebert studied Salvia divinorum for over twenty years.
+Based on self-experiments with friends in 1993, he was the first person to unequivocally identify salvinorin A as the active psychoactive compound in Salvia divinorum.
 In 1998, Siebert appeared in the documentary Sacred Weeds shown in the United Kingdom.
-He has discussed Salvia divinorum on National Public Radio, Fox News, CNN, Telemundo and his comments have appeared in the Los Angeles Times, USA Today, and The New York Times.
+He was interviewed about Salvia divinorum on National Public Radio, Fox News, CNN, Telemundo and his comments have appeared in the Los Angeles Times, USA Today, and The New York Times.

 In 2002, Siebert wrote a letter to the United States Congress in which he objected to bill H.R.
 5607 introduced by Rep. Joe Baca (D-California) which sought to place Salvia divinorum in Schedule I of the Controlled Substances Act.